Developer Documentation

 In order to run the integration tests you either need to configure your

-Nextcloud to run with https and be availabe at https://nextcloud.local
+Nextcloud to run with https and be availabe at https://nextcloud.local,

-or you need to change the default
+or you need to change the default config for behat in

 tests/Integration/features/config/behat.yml

-to use a different baseUrl
+to use a different baseUrl.

 Then you can run them with